 -

-- What role do policymakers play in shaping a regulatory environment that enables digital transformation across the water supply chain?
+- What role do policymakers play in shaping a regulatory environment that supports resilience and sustainability across the water supply chain?
 How can this support compliance to stricter environmental standards and promote progress toward energy neutrality?

 - How can regulators balance the deployment of emerging technologies with effective risk management?
 What are the key differences in regulatory approaches across the global regions?